angulardart/site-angulardart/src/angular/guide/deployment.md

 * The dart2js compiler runs in **release** mode, producing minified JavaScript in the file `build/web/main.dart.js`.
 * As long as **dart_to_js_script_rewriter** is
-  the last transformer in your app's `pubspec.yaml` file, the `build/web/index.html` file is rewritten to link to `main.dart.js` instead of `main.dart`.
+  the last transformer in your app's `pubspec.yaml` file (or next to last, if you're using the `$dart2js` transformer), the `build/web/index.html` file is rewritten to link to `main.dart.js` instead of `main.dart`.